-- English as a Second Language (ESL) courses for adult learners. - ESL Instruction for Newcomers to Canada (LINC). - Citizenship classes for those preparing to go through the process of becoming a Canadian Citizen. - Specialty classes for adults still developing in their English language and interested in learning about other topics such as Entrepreneurship, Novel Studies, Business English, etc. - Literacy Basic Skills (LBS) programs for those interested in upgrading or acquiring essential work related skills.
+- English as a Second Language (ESL) courses for adult learners. - ESL Instruction for Newcomers to Canada (LINC). - Citizenship classes for those preparing to go through the process of becoming a Canadian Citizen. - Literacy Basic Skills (LBS) programs for those interested in upgrading or acquiring essential work related skills.
 Computer courses and individual programming are available through this program.